 What Is an AMR File & How Do I Open It?

-The AMR (.amr) file type was developed by Ericsson, a popular mobile phone manufacturer, and is now used by Android phones.
+The AMR (.amr) file type was developed by Ericsson, the once popular mobile phone manufacturer, and is now used by Android phones.
 It was created and optimized for cellphone voice recordings and is a popular format for voice memo apps.
 Because the AMR file type was specifically developed to record speech, phones and apps that record audio using this format are not ideal for recording more dynamic sources like natural sound and musical instruments.
 There are a couple popular video players that can open and play AMR files without installing a codec pack on your PC, like VLC Player and QuickTime.
 However, most media players, like Windows Media Player and iPhones, require a conversion.

 If you have an AMR file you want to open with an iPhone or other mobile device, convert it to a more universal audio format like MP3 using any of the converter programs we tested.
 Because AMR is a compressed audio format, you don’t risk losing fidelity when you convert it to another lossy format.
 However, don’t expect the audio quality to improve when you convert the file.
 If you only need to convert a small number of files that are less than one minute long, we recommend a free program like Freemake.
 However, if you have multiple files that you need to convert and edit, we suggest using a more robust converter like Switch or Audials because they are significantly faster and make it easier to batch convert several files at once.
 The best for-pay audio conversion software we tested also includes simple editing tools you use to trim unwanted pauses and portions of the recording you don’t need.